 No, switching electricity providers should not interrupt your electricity service at home.

 Depending on your current power company’s terms, it can cost you money if you switch before the end of your electricity plan contract.

 If you live in a regulated state, your local utility determines who generates your electricity and controls your electricity transmission and distribution.
 You can usually find your utility company by visiting your city government website, by contacting your local government office or by contacting your landlord if you are a renter.

 A fixed rate plan is an electricity plan charging the same price per kWh from month to month.
 In addition, a flat rate plan is an electricity plan that charges the same price per kWh no matter how much you choose.
 Variable electric rate plans allow your price per kWh to vary by month to month.

 Last updated 11/30/18.

 Get home services near you

-Whether you live in a deregulated electricity market or a regulated electricity market, Allconnect can help you save on home services.
+Whether you live in a deregulated or regulated electricity market, Allconnect can help you save.
 Call our experts today to learn more about electricity, internet, TV and home phone services.
-It's easy to find affordable plans for your home–give Allconnect a call today.
+It’s easy to find great deals–give us a call today.1.888.888.8888